Matt Heath (actor): Personal life

 In a Twelve Questions interview with the New Zealand Herald, Heath reveals his father Christopher Heath was in medicine, often referring to him as Doctor Heath during the Hauraki Breakfast radio show.
 Heath's mother taught languages at secondary level and he was the only boy in a family of 3 sisters.

 Heath has two children, Charlie and Barry Heath, with Lani Purkis.
 In 2018, Heath mentioned on his radio show that he was no longer together with Purkis.
-They currently reside in the suburb of Mount Eden in Auckland.
+They previously lived in the suburb of Mount Eden in Auckland.

 Television

 Heath was a contestant in series 2 of Taskmaster NZ, a show hosted by his radio colleague, Wells.
-In 2023, Heath appeared in Guy Montgomery's Guy Mont-Spelling Bee.
+In 2023, Heath appeared on Guy Montgomery's Guy Mont-Spelling Bee.
+Heath also competed on the first series of The Traitors NZ, where he was named as one of the starting Traitors.
+He was banished in the fourth episode.